GuilhermeZimpeck/GuilhermeZimpeck/README.md

 Focused on learning and developing myself in the areas of development and cybersecurity.

-I love computing, i learn quickly, no matter what the problem is, i find a way to solve it.
+I love computing, i learn quickly, no matter what the problem is, i always find a way to solve it.

 My main tech stack is C, Python, Linux, hardware maintenance, and i'm learning C++.